bobvan/micropython-stubs/docs/22_vscode.md

 ### Install the Python and Pylance extensions.
  1. Install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) from the marketplace.
 [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) will be installed as an optional extension.
- 2. By default the Pylance checking is set to `Off` and the language server is set to `Default` I recommend you set the language server to `Pylance` and the checking to `basic` (or `strict`).
+ 2. By default the Pylance checking is set to `Off` and the language server is set to `Default`.
+    I recommend you set the language server to `Pylance` and the checking to `basic` (or `strict`).

     ![pylance_settings.png](img/pylance_settings.png)